Make a Teacher Complaint to the Commissioner for Teacher Regulation

-Boards of education and independent school authorities each have their own policy and process for addressing complaints.
-Go through the local complaint process before initiating a complaint with the Commissioner.
-Parents can also ask a representative from their local parent advisory council to assist them.
+Boards of education and independent school authorities have their own policy and process for addressing complaints.
+Request a copy of the board or authority's policy.
+Follow its complaint process before contacting the Commissioner.
+Parents can also ask a representative from the local parent advisory council to help them through the school process.

-If your concern about the conduct of an educator is not adequately addressed at the school level, you can contact us directly or submit a complaint to the Commissioner for Teacher Regulation.
+If your concern about the conduct or competence of a teacher is not adequately addressed at the school level, contact us or submit a complaint to the Commissioner for Teacher Regulation.
+Before you submit a complaint:

-Ask questions or get information about the complaint process.
+Do you want more information about the complaint process?
 Do you have questions about making a complaint?
 Contact us from 8:30 am to 4:30 pm, Monday through Friday

 Office: 604 775-4870 (Vancouver) |